World of Color: World of Color

 Special animation sequences were created using paper animation by paper artist Megan Brain, who created many characters for the show.
 Mark Hammond and Dave Hamilton arranged the music, which was performed by the London Symphony Orchestra and The Nashville Choir.

 The show begins with Dick Wesson's original introduction to Walt Disney's Wonderful World of Color.
 A quote from Walt Disney appears on the center mist screen; "Every child is blessed with a vivid imagination", and the theme song transforms into the reworked version for World of Color.
 As the introduction concludes, a projection of Ariel before a sunset, stretches across the mist screens.
 The show enters The Little Mermaid portion, with Ariel and Sebastian singing "Part of Your World" and "Under the Sea", respectively.
 On the last note of "Under the Sea", Crush and Squirt from Finding Nemo are seen traveling on the East Australian Current, as the water fountains begin to portray the characteristics of rough surf.
 As the final breaking wave clears, the scene with Marlin and Dory encountering the blue whale from the film plays out.
 As the duo attempt to escape, the scene transitions into the "Pines of Rome" segment from Fantasia 2000.
 The bay gradually transforms into an outer space environment as Eve and WALL-E from WALL-E appear and re-enact their "Define Dancing" scene.
 WALL-E, equipped with a fire extinguisher, sprays it throughout the lagoon, forming small clouds as a result.
-The clouds eventually re-create Andy's room from Toy Story, with Sheriff Woody and Buzz Lightyear appearing shortly thereafter on Andy's bed.
+The clouds eventually re-create Andy's room from Toy Story, with Woody and Buzz Lightyear appearing shortly thereafter on Andy's bed.
 Woody rebuffs Buzz's ability to fly, thus Buzz attempts to disprove him and Andy's room is suddenly changed into a battle between Buzz and Emperor Zurg from Toy Story 2.

 As the bay clears, Carl Fredrickson's house from Up briefly makes an appearance before the setting transitions into Aladdin.
-With the night sky recreated on the bay, Aladdin and Princess Jasmine perform "A Whole New World" together, until the Genie abruptly appears and takes control of the show by performing "Friend Like Me".
+With the night sky recreated on the bay, Aladdin and Jasmine perform "A Whole New World" together, until the Genie abruptly appears and takes control of the show by performing "Friend Like Me".
 Once the Genie disappears, the Spring Sprite from Fantasia 2000 transforms the bay into a lush forest, where Pocahontas appears, singing "Just Around the Riverbend".
-The Pocahontas segment ends with a dramatic fountain overlay set to "Farewell" from Pocahontas.
+The Pocahontas segment ends with a dramatic fountain overlay set to "Farewell" from it.